aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ### What alternative solutions did you consider?

-- Placing destinations into the core module instead of creating a separate module, since a delivery stream can’t exist without a destination.
+1. Placing destinations into the core module instead of creating a separate module, since a delivery stream can’t exist without a destination.
 We followed the common pattern of placing service integrations (where one service provides an interface that multiple other services implement) into a separate module.
 In contrast to many of the other modules that follow this pattern, a delivery stream cannot be created without some destination, as the destination is a key element of the service.
 It could be argued that these destinations should be treated as first-class and co-located with the delivery stream itself.
 However, this is similar to SNS, where a topic doesn’t have much meaning without a subscription and yet service integrations for subscriptions are still located in a separate module.
-- Hoist common configuration/resources such as logging, data transformation, and backup to the delivery stream level
-  Currently, we follow the service API closely in the hierarchical sense: many properties that are common to multiple destinations are specified in the destination instead of on the delivery stream, since this is how the API organizes it.
+2. Hoist common configuration/resources such as logging, data transformation, and backup to the delivery stream level Currently, we follow the service API closely in the hierarchical sense: many properties that are common to multiple destinations are specified in the destination instead of on the delivery stream, since this is how the API organizes it.
 Because the delivery stream only allows a single destination, modeling these common properties on the delivery stream itself would reduce the amount of configuration each destination implementation would need to manage.
 Practically, this would look like moving every property in `DestinationProps` into `DeliveryStreamProps`, as well as exposing hooks in `DestinationBindOptions` to allow destinations to call configuration-creating functions during binding.
 Some downsides of making this change: moving away from the service API may confuse customers who have previously used it to create a delivery stream; if delivery streams support multiple destinations in the future then configuration will not be flexible per-destination.
-- Provide a more generic interface for data transformers instead of requiring a Lambda function.
-  The data transformation API seems to indicate future support for processors that are not Lambda functions ([ProcessingConfiguration.Processor](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-kinesisfirehose-deliverystream-processor.html) is quite generic, with the only processor type currently supported as “Lambda”).
+3. Provide a more generic interface for data transformers instead of requiring a Lambda function.
+The data transformation API seems to indicate future support for processors that are not Lambda functions; [ProcessingConfiguration.Processor](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-kinesisfirehose-deliverystream-processor.html) is quite generic, with the only processor type currently supported as “Lambda”.
    However, our DataProcessor requires a lambda.IFunction, tying our API to Lambda as the only supported processor and requiring a breaking change to support a different processor type.
-We could work around this by creating a class instead that has static methods for each possible processor type (ie., `static fromFunction(lambdaFunction: lambda.IFunction, options: ProcessorOptions): Processor` ).
+We could work around this by creating a class instead that has static methods for each possible processor type (ie., `static fromFunction(lambdaFunction: lambda.IFunction, options: ProcessorOptions): Processor`).
 This may be too complex for a change that we are not confident will occur.
-- Allow multiple destinations to be provided to the delivery stream.
+4. Allow multiple destinations to be provided to the delivery stream.
 While the console UI only allows a single destination to be configured per delivery stream, the horizontal model of the service API and the fact that a call to DescribeDeliveryStream returns an array of destinations seems to indicate that the service team may support multiple destinations in the future.
 To that end, we could modify `DeliveryStreamProps` to accept an array of destinations (instead of a single destination, as is the case currently) and simply throw an error if multiple destinations are provided until the service team launches that feature.
 However, this would be significantly future-proofing the API at the expense of confusing users that would reasonably assume that multiple destinations are currently supported.
-- Allowing the user to create or use separate IAM roles for each aspect of the delivery stream.
+5. Allowing the user to create or use separate IAM roles for each aspect of the delivery stream.
 This would mean that in a complex delivery stream using AWS Lambda transformation, AWS Glue record conversion, S3 Backup, and a destination, that the user could specify a separate IAM role for Firehose to access each of those resources.
 We chose to only use one role for this design, because it will be simpler for the user.
 While the API is in the experimental stage, we will solicit customer feedback to find out if customers want to have more fine grained control over the permissions for their delivery stream.

 ### What is the high level implementation plan?